Testimonial ++ Volunteer ++ Dominican Republic

 I don't know how to start my experience report in Samana, because there is a lot to tell.
 I may start with my arrival seven weeks ago.
 It was my first journey alone for such a long time, far away from family, friends and my home.
 On the way to Samaná, I had some worries about the time here, but they flew away when my likeable mom came to fetch me on the bus station.
 We went home and they all welcomed me with balloons and flowers.
 Then I met the other volunteers and we made friends immediately.
 After my first week I was beat-up, because of the heat and the work.

-My tasks and achievements as an English teacher
+My Tasks and Achievements as an English Teacher Volunteer

 My task at work was to teach the children in a special school.
 The most of them have difficulties to concentrate or are disabled in a mentally or physically way.
 The kids demanded so much from you during the class, but after seven weeks I assert that some of the kids made an effort.
 This is so lovely that you can see that you reached something, that you were able to make a little change during the short time.
 And not only that kids were grateful to attend the class but also their parents, we especially the volunteers got a good feedback, which also made me proud.
 My second workplace was in the hospital, where I teach the doctors English.
 Sometimes it was hard, because they were not on the same level, but anyway it worked!
 All of the doctors are strained to learn something and I noticed an effort, too!